-What Can a Handyman Do in Rankin, Mississippi?
+What Can a Handyman Do Without a License in Rankin, Mississippi?

 In Mississippi, most “handyman” work is legal without a state contractor license only if each project stays under the state’s contractor-licensing threshold; above that amount, the Mississippi State Board of Contractors requires a license.
 Regardless of the contractor-license threshold, electrical, plumbing, HVAC/gas work generally requires separate trade licensing and local permits, and Rankin-area work typically also requires a city privilege/business license.